It’s time to build

 Housing, and prisons

-Publication note 12/3/2025: This essay was my entry into the Boyd Institute’s housing policy essay contest.
-It will be published in its entirety on the Boyd Institute substack later this month.
-Paid subscribers can read it now.
-Enjoy.
+Publication note 12/3/2025: This essay was my entry into the Boyd Institute’s housing policy essay contest, where it won an honorarium.

 Just ask any right-wing masculinity expert on Twitter and they will be happy to prove to you that America doesn’t have a housing shortage.
 They’ll show you dozens of affordable real-estate listings in flyover country that today’s young people are too lazy and entitled to live in.
 These spoiled college graduates have the gall to look you in the eye and complain they can’t find a house they can afford when falling-down 2-bedroom ramblers in dying factory towns are going for under $200k.
 And some of these starter homes are less than a 45-minute drive from a meat packing plant or fertilizer distributor, where a general manager can earn in excess of $65,000 per year.